FilOzone/filecoin-services-payments/README.md

 #### Resolution: One-Time Payment from Fixed Lockup

-From the fixed lockup, the operator can still use the `modifyRailPayment` function to make a **one-time payment** to the service provider.
-Even if the rate allowance was lowered following the deal proposal, this still enables the service provider to be compensated for their work.
+From the fixed lockup, the operator can still use the `modifyRailPayment` function to make a **one-time payment** to the payee.
+Even if the rate allowance was lowered following the deal proposal, this still enables the payee to be compensated for their work.

 **Example Usage:**
 ```solidity